mre/endler.dev/content/2025/best-programmers/index.md

 More people will trust you and your work and they will want to work with you.
 You will work on more prestigious projects and the circle will grow.

-I once heard about this idea that you current work should overshadow everything you did before.
+I once heard about this idea that your latest work should overshadow everything you did before.
 That's a good sign that you are on the right track.